-There are many factors beyond just the feel of the grip you will have to consider, the overall weight, feel, and fit of the pole for you is important.
+There are many factors beyond just the grip you must consider; the overall weight, feel, and fit of the pole for you is crucial.

 Here’s how to choose the best trekking pole for your next adventure.

 Buying a trekking pole online can be difficult, sometimes like buying shoes.
 The picture may look good, but the size says that’s what you usually get.
 But you may never know if it is right for you without ever holding the pole.